Relative Attention-based One-Class Adversarial Autoencoder for Continuous Authentication of Smartphone Users: Architecture of Relative Attention-based One-class Adversarial Autoencoder

 \section{Architecture of Relative Attention-based One-class Adversarial Autoencoder}

-As shown in Figure \ref{figure1}, the proposed relative attention-based one-class adversarial autoencoder consists of four components: relative attention layer, a denoising autoencoder, latent space discriminator, and a sample discriminator.
+As shown in Fig. \ref{figure1}, the proposed relative attention-based one-class adversarial autoencoder consists of four components: the relative attention layer, the denoising autoencoder, the latent space discriminator, and the sample discriminator.
 We describe each component below.